ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 This algorithm also runs into problems with ties.
 There's also some interesting data structures to solve this problem like **binary space partitioning trees (BSP-Trees)**.

 The second algorithm is the **Z-Buffer Algorithm**.
 This triangle is order independent and immediate (so 1 triangle at a time).
-We store the depth data in e
+We store the depth data in each pixel, and we build a buffer to check each pixel for depth.